sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

     );
 };
 ```
-Note: In practice, `std::apply` often produces noticeably worse diagnostics than index-sequence approaches, so you might opt for the first solution even if you don't need to access elements.

-The rest of this article will provide the context on why that works, and motivate how you could arrive there yourself from the ground up.
+The rest of this article will provide the context on what those concepts are actually doing, how they work, and motivate how you could arrive there yourself from the ground up.

-# Setting the Stage
+## Asserting a Template Parameter is a Tuple-Like Object
+First, let's address the most basic conceptual constraint - that the `Tuple` template parameter is actually a `tuple-like` type.
+The C++ standard defines `tuple-like` types as a strictly enumerated set of types rather than as an object that satisfys the tuple-like inteface.
+The definition is:

+> A type T models and satisfies the concept tuple-like if std::remove_cvref_t<T> is a specialization of:
+>- std::array,
+>- std::complex,
+>- (since C++26)
+>- std::pair,
+>- std::tuple
+>- std::ranges::subrange.

+As of this writing, `gcc` is the only compiler I have found which defines a concept in the `STL` for checking if a class is derived from one of these tuple-like classes, and its hidden as `std::__is_tuple_like_v`.
+[This Godbolt](https://godbolt.org/z/1rE3q6z6j) demonstrates its use on GCC trunk for x86_64 targets.
+GCC's implementation can be found [here](https://www.mail-archive.com/gcc-patches@gcc.gnu.org/msg332404.html).
+Note how the implementation doesn't check for adherence to the tuple protocol APIs, it just hard codes in `true` if the class is one of the enumerated types in the standard.

+# Our Motivaging Example
+More interseting than checking if a template paramter is a `tuple-like` object is applying concepts to the elements inside a tuple.

 Take a template class which takes some tuple:

 ```c++